ivogabe/gulp-typescript/readme.md

 - `sourceRoot` - Use `sourceRoot` option of `gulp-sourcemaps` instead.
 - `rootDir` - Use `base` option of `gulp.src()` instead.

-Basis Usage
+Basic Usage
 ----------
-Below is a minimalist `gulpfile.js` which will compile all TypeScript file in folder `src` and emit a single output file called `output.js` in  `built/local`.
+Below is a minimal `gulpfile.js` which will compile all TypeScript file in folder `src` and emit a single output file called `output.js` in  `built/local`.
 To invoke, simple run `gulp`.

 ```javascript
 var gulp = require('gulp');